Written by loki (Comments/flames/free gifts go to firstname.lastname@example.org).

 Note: Most IRC clients (programs) automate many channel op functions.
 Consult your program's help files.

 4.1 What is a registered channel?
 What is X?

-X is the Undernet Channel Service Comitee's (called CServiuce or CSC) bot.
+X is the Undernet Channel Service Comitee's (called CService or CSC) bot.
 It is provided for established channels to provide channel stability.
-An established channel is one that has been running for some time and has enough channel traffic to need X. (For info about CService and X join #cservice or visit Cservice Website
+An established channel is one that has been running for some time and has enough channel traffic to need X. (For info about CService and X join #cservice or visit CService Website

 A registered channel is one that has been registered with the Undernet Channel Service, and has thus been granted the use of the channel service bot X.